leo4life2/RALM/README.md

 - reduce_long simply truncates the text, which is not ideal.
 Could potentially improve this by summarizing long paragraphs.
 - prompt engineering: refer to the leaked bing chatbot prompts as guidlines
+- need a vector DB for longer contexts.